ThisuraThejith/synchronizer-token-pattern/README.md

 # synchronizer-token-pattern
 This project demonstrates how to use CSRF Tokens and Session IDs to validate sessions and users using PHP.

+Setup Requirements:
-Setup Requirements WAMP (for windows users) or LAMP (for Linux users) installed on your machines.
+WAMP (for windows users) or LAMP (for Linux users) installed on your machines.

+Running the App:
-Running the App Clone this repository.
+Clone this repository.
 Use master branch!

 Steps: